infominer33/infominer33.github.io/_posts/2019-11-19-source-recap.md

 layout: post
 title: "Reflections: Stepping Back and Moving Forward"
 description: "SourceCrypto -Curated Archives in Motion: 'step back, reflect and optimize the workflow'"
-excerpt: "After a couple years of dedicated curation and learning the landscape, now's a good time to take a step back, reflect and optimize the workflow."
 author: infominer

 header: